toextendmylimits/Amazon_coding/to-do-list.md

 ## 20/1/24
 My life has been a total mess.
 In the past 2 days, I spent a lot of time reading news about US politics.
 This was so wrong!
 In next week, I should not spend any time reading news about US politics at all.
 I think I will make it.

+## 22/1/24
+Yesterday I spent about half an hour reading news about US politics.
+Today I spent around one hour.
+This was terrible.
+Tomorrow and Wednesday I should not spend any time reading news about US politics.
+It has nothing to do with my life.

+Today I should have stories written for all the major topics of leadership principle questions.
+I should have a quick look at system design questions that I am not familiar with but my appear.

+Today I should also practice at least half the questions that I should memorize.